-9 Q8.
-DID YOU DISCUSS THESE POTENTIAL CHANGES TO THE MODEL WITH 10 CWA REPRESENTATIVES AS PART OF A SETTLEMENT DIALOGUE?
-IF SO, 11 PLEASE DESCRIBE THOSE DISCUSSIONS WITHOUT DIVULGING THE 12 CONFIDENTIALITY OF SETTLEMENT COMMUNICATIONS.
+- 9 Q8.
+DID YOU DISCUSS THESE POTENTIAL CHANGES TO THE MODEL WITH

-A8.
+10 CWA REPRESENTATIVES AS PART OF A SETTLEMENT DIALOGUE?
+IF SO,

+11 PLEASE DESCRIBE THOSE DISCUSSIONS WITHOUT DIVULGING THE

+12 CONFIDENTIALITY OF SETTLEMENT COMMUNICATIONS. - 13 A8.
 Yes, I did.
-After the conference calls referenced above, these suggested changes were normally discussed as part of the larger working group meetings.
-I was present at many of those meetings and the specific changes were discussed in detail.
+After the conference calls referenced above, these suggested changes were 14 normally discussed as part of the larger working group meetings.
+I was present at many of 15 those meetings and the specific changes were discussed in detail. - 16 Q9.

-16 Q9.
 DID YOU HAVE ANY COMMUNICATION WITH THE OUCC ABOUT THESE 17 CHANGES TO THE PETITIONER'S COST OF SERVICE STUDY?
-IF SO, 18 PLEASE DESCRIBE THOSE COMMUNICATIONS.
+IF SO, 18 PLEASE DESCRIBE THOSE COMMUNICATIONS. - A9.

-A9.
 As mentioned earlier, Mr. Mierzwa was present during the conference calls, was on the phone during many of the larger group meetings and other representatives of the OUCC were in attendance at all of the larger group meetings.
 Also, representatives of the

-1 2 Intervenor Satellite Communities met with the Utility Consumer Counselor and OUCC staff to discuss concerns and issues with the cost of service model.
+1 Intervenor Satellite Communities met with the Utility Consumer Counselor and OUCC 2 staff to discuss concerns and issues with the cost of service model.

-Q10.
-HAVE THE INTERVENOR SATELLITE COMMUNITIES MET WITH THE PETITIONER AND THE OUCC RELATIVE TO AN ALTERNATIVE COST OF SERVICE STUDY APPROACH AND/OR ALTERNATIVE RESULTS FROM SUCH STUDY?
+- Q10.
+HAVE THE INTERVENOR SATELLITE COMMUNITIES MET WITH THE

+PETITIONER AND THE OUCC RELATIVE TO AN ALTERNATIVE COST OF

+SERVICE STUDY APPROACH AND/OR ALTERNATIVE RESULTS FROM

-A10.
+SUCH STUDY? - A10.
 Yes.
-As mentioned previously, I along with counsel of record for each of the Intervenor Satellite Communities attended a series of settlement meetings with the Petitioner and its representatives, and the OUCC and its representatives; those meetings included my explanation of the conclusions I reached relative to the original cost of service study; a thorough discussion of an alternative cost of service study approach; a request to rerun the cost of service study using suggested alternative inputs; and discussion of the results of the revised cost of service study.
+As mentioned previously, I along with counsel of record for each of the Intervenor representatives, and the OUCC and its representatives; those meetings included my explanation of the conclusions I reached relative to the original cost of service study; a thorough discussion of an alternative cost of service study approach; a request to rerun the cost of service study using suggested alternative inputs; and discussion of the results of the revised cost of service study.